Russell Westbrook Promises Revenge Against Zaza Pachulia

 “I didn’t see that until just now, but I don’t play that game,” Westbrook said.
 “I’m gonna get his a– back.
 Whenever that is, I don’t know when it’s gonna be, but I don’t play that game.”

 “He hit me kinda hard, but that’s all right,” Westbrook said.
 “I’m gonna get his ass back.
-Straight up.”/em>
+Straight up.”

 Commentscomments powered by Disqus

-Note: Update: Zaza Pachulia isn’t shook.
-When told about Westbrook’s postgame quote, Pachulia didn’t back down, telling Russ to “bring it on.”